Domestic building work in Victoria is governed by:

 Sections 5 and 6 of the DBC Act describe the domestic building work covered by this legislation.
 The DBC Act applies to the erection and construction of a home and the renovation, alteration, extension, improvement or repair of a home including associated work, such as but not limited to, landscaping, paving, driveways, fencing, garages, workshops, swimming pools or spas.
 It also applies to the demolition or removal of a home, or any work associated with the construction or erection of a building on land zoned residential and in respect of which a building permit is required under the Building Act.

 ‘Home’ is defined as any residential premises, but does not include a caravan, a rooming house, motel, residential club, nursing home, hospital or any residence that is not intended for permanent habitation.

 The DBC Act does not apply to farm buildings, buildings intended to be used only for business purposes, or to buildings intended to be used only to accommodate animals.

 An early decision is whether you will engage a registered builder or whether you will carry out the building works yourself as an owner–builder.

 This is an important decision as it influences the contractual and insurance arrangements for the work (see ‘Building contracts’ and ‘Insurance’, below).

 Regardless of whether the work is carried out by a registered builder or by you as an owner–builder, you need to obtain any necessary planning and/or building permits.

-- must obtain a certificate of To agree to something being done, to approve an action or arrangement.
-See also informed consent. from the VBA before obtaining a building permit for work valued over $16 000;
+- must obtain a certificate of consent from the VBA before obtaining a building permit for work valued over $16 000;

 - must, before obtaining a certificate of consent, demonstrate that they possess the required knowledge by completing an online assessment – a 100 per cent pass is required;